 In the beginning of 2017, we presented immunological data from our 94-patient Phase 2 trial evaluating HS-410 either alone or in combination with BCG for the treatment of non-muscle invasive bladder cancer (NMIBC).
-Researchers reported that there were encouraging signs of anti-tumor activity as HS-410 generated a robust antigenspecific immune response to multiple tumor-associated peptides in treated patients, while there were no immune responses of this type in the placebo.
+Researchers reported that there were encouraging signs of anti-tumor activity as HS-410 generated a robust antigen-specific immune response to multiple tumor-associated peptides in treated patients, while there were no immune responses of this type in the placebo.
 While these results were encouraging, these responses did not translate into clinical outcomes, and the study did not meet its primary endpoint.
-We are continuing to monitor all patients enrolled in the study for an additional 12 months, and expect to be able to make a more informed decision around next steps.

-In March 2017, we also announced our definitive agreement to acquire an 80% controlling interest in Pelican Therapeutics, which broadens our current pipeline with the addition of T cell costimulators that have the potential to enhance durability of clinical responses in combination therapies.
+On May 1, 2017, we announced that we completed on April 28, 2017 the acquisition of an 80% controlling interest in Pelican Therapeutics, which broadens our current pipeline with the addition of T cell costimulators that have the potential to enhance durability of clinical responses in combination therapies.
 Importantly, this acquisition brings with it a \$15.2 million grant from the Cancer Prevention and Research Institute of Texas to advance multiple products through preclinical development and at least one program through a 70-patient Phase 1 clinical trial.